|

 https://alis.uniba.sk:8444/search/query?term_1=APVV-16-0216&theme=EPC

-Since January 2011, I have also been working at the Department of Plasma Physics and Technology (DPPT), Faculty of Science MU in Brno, where in 2018, I completed my habilitation in the field of Plasma Physics.
+Since January 2011, I have also been working at the Department of Plasma Physics and Technology (DPPT), Faculty of Science MU in Brno, where I completed my habilitation in Plasma Physics in 2018.
 For this reason, I am employed part-time at FMPI CU.
-At DPPT, I am the leader of the research group "Plasma nanotechnologies and bioapplications", the deputy director of the CEPLANT center for applied research, and also the supervisor of 3 doctoral students.
+At DPPT, I am the leader of the research group "Plasma nanotechnologies and bioapplications", the director of the CEPLANT centre, and also the supervisor of 3 doctoral students.